MagmaSpeedCubes/ultra-balls/Assets/PLANNING.md

 Mace
-deals more damage when falling from higher
+deals more damage depending on how long it was airborne(squared)

 Grower
 increases in size on each bounce